konstantinullrich/oxen-wallet/privacy-policy.md

   we can view and access:
 Apple may collect IP address where you downloaded the app, your name, phone number Apple ID, etc.

-Oxen does not programatically collect any data about your usage of the Oxen Mobile Wallet, we can only view the statistics that Apple keeps.
+Oxen does not programmatically collect any data about your usage of the Oxen Mobile Wallet, we can only view the statistics that Apple keeps.

 ### 3. Use of Information